Solar

 The main components of a solar cells are the solar panels, a meter and an inverter.
 Each solar panel is comprised of a positive layer and a negative layer of semiconductors.
 When sunlight hits the solar panel, it knocks electrons loose from the atoms of the semiconductor material.
 An electric circuit provides a path for the electrons, creating direct current (DC) power.
 This form of power cannot be directly used for home energy, so the inverter makes the DC power alternating current (AC) power.
 This AC power is used for electricity, and the meter tracks energy use and demand.

 Solar cells are also sometimes called photovoltaic cells, or PV cells for short.
 Photovoltaics is the conversion of electricity from light, the function of a solar cell.
 Another term you may have heard is solar thermal.
 Unlike solar electric which converts the sun’s energy directly into electricity, solar thermal technology uses the heat from the sun.
-This heat energy is usually used for heating homes.
+This heat energy is usually used for residential water heating.
 However, solar thermal is not widely used in our region because it requires a significant amount of direct year-round sunlight for this to be an effective heating method in all four seasons.
 Generally, solar thermal is much more common in the southwest United States.

 This video from the U.S. Department of Energy provides a good overview of solar technology and its benefits.